jaredgorski/smart-avatar/README.md

 # Coming Soon:
- - UMD standardization: no need to import a separate file in ES modules.
  - General improvements: whatever I find necessary, and whatever you suggest!
 Make issues and send PRs please :smiley: